 Cell phone: 806-773-3225

 WBU Email: donovan.martin@wayland.wbu.edu

 OFFICE HOURS, BUILDING & LOCATION:

 Per Student Request.
 This is an online class

-COURSE MEETING TIME & LOCATION:

-This is an online class
+COURSE MEETING TIME & LOCATION: This is an online class

 CATALOG DESCRIPTION:

-Introduction to the historical and cultural background of the books of the New Testament, with emphasis on pertinent historical-critical issues, theological interpretation, and contemporary application.
+Introduction to the ancient Near Eastern background of the books of the Hebrew Bible, with emphasis on pertinent historical-critical issues, theological interpretation, and contemporary application.

 PREREQUISITE: None

 REQUIRED TEXTBOOK AND RESOURCE MATERIAL:

 Required Textbooks:

-Title Editor/Author Publisher Ed Year ISBN NIV Study Bible Barker, K. Zondervan 1 2011 978-031043 8922 An Introduction to the New Testament Carson, D.A., Douglass J Moo Zondervan Academic 2nd 2005 978-031023 8591

-Important message about Automatic Ebook: "Wayland Baptist University has partnered with Automatic Ebook, which is a digital copy of the required textbook available on Blackboard, day one of class.
+Title Editor/Author Publisher Ed Year ISBN NIV Study Bible Barker, K. Zondervan 2011 978-031043 8922 A Short Introduction to the Hebrew Bible Collins, John J. Fortress Press 3rd 2018 978-150644 5991 Important message about Automatic Ebook: "Wayland Baptist University has partnered with Automatic Ebook, which is a digital copy of the required textbook available on Blackboard, day one of class.
 The prices are very competitive with the market and in most cases below the standard cost.
 If your course is using the Automatic Ebook system, once you access the textbook in the classroom it will ask you if you would like to opt-out.
 If you choose NOT to use the Automatic Ebook, you MUST opt-out by the second week of class/census date or you will be charged (and refunds are not available).
 The price of the textbook will be billed to your student account.
 To check the price of the textbook, please locate your required course material at The WBU Bookstore.
 Finally, if you are on financial aid and your lender needs a receipt in order to cover the cost of the textbook, receipts are available from the bookstore."
+OPTIONAL MATERIALS WBU Library Resources: The Wayland Library (Learning Resource Center) is available to all Wayland students via BlackBoard.
+Tutorials for accessing library resources are linked from the homepage.
+COURSE OUTCOMES AND COMPETENCIES: